Engineering the Microbiome: a Novel Approach to Immunotherapy for Allergic and Immune Diseases.

 PMID: 26143390 [PubMed - in process]

-chronic-sinusitis-300x200Chronic rhinosinusitis (CRS) is a broad clinical syndrome that is characterized by prolonged mucosal inflammation of the nose and paranasal sinuses, and is typically divided into two subtypes based on the presence or absence of nasal polyps.
-The etiology and pathogenesis of both forms remain areas of active research.
 Over the last 15 years, a number of hypotheses have been proposed to explain all or part of the clinical CRS spectrum.
 These hypotheses reflect the concept that CRS results from a dysfunctional interplay between individual host characteristics and factors exogenous to the host.
 Six broad theories on CRS etiology and pathogenesis are discussed as follows: (1) the "fungal hypothesis," (2) the "superantigen hypothesis," (3) the "biofilm hypothesis," and (4) the "microbiome hypothesis," all of which emphasize key environmental factors, and (5) the "eicosanoid hypothesis" and (6) the "immune barrier hypothesis," which describe specific host factors.

-red_pill_DNAThere is evidence that genetic factors are implicated in the observed differences in therapeutic responses to the common classes of asthma therapy such as β2-agonists, corticosteroids, and leukotriene modifiers.
+There is evidence that genetic factors are implicated in the observed differences in therapeutic responses to the common classes of asthma therapy such as β2-agonists, corticosteroids, and leukotriene modifiers.
 Pharmacogenomics explores the roles of genetic variation in drug response and continues to be a field of great interest in asthma therapy.
 Prior studies have focused on candidate genes and recently emphasized genome-wide association analyses.
-Newer integrative omics and system-level approaches have recently revealed novel understanding of drug response pathways.
-However, the current known genetic loci only account for a fraction of variability in drug response and ongoing research is needed.
-While the field of asthma pharmacogenomics is not yet fully translatable to clinical practice, ongoing research should hopefully achieve this goal in the near future buttressed by the recent precision medicine efforts in the USA and worldwide.